Settling the penalty: correcting errors in the offer

 ‘With reference to your client’s letter of ……… (and your letter of ……..) in which ……’.

-If a letter of offer that has to be considered by Tax Administration Advice (TAA) (IHTM36361) for other reasons contains errors, you should consider whether to submit the case so that it can be considered in principle.
+If a letter of offer that has to be considered by Tax Administration, Litigation and Advice (TALA) (IHTM36361) for other reasons contains errors, you should consider whether to submit the case so that it can be considered in principle.
 This will allow you to deal with any other flaws at the same time.
 In such a case, you should only accept payment of the balance due if the taxpayer or his agent confirms in writing that the payment is tendered as payment on account and that it is understood that its acceptance does not commit the Board in any way.